vueneue/docs/docs/guide/ssr.md

 **v0.3.20+**

-Now `app` variable is not available in this function because `app` is not created.
+Now `app` variable is not available in this function because `app` is not created yet.
 To access to `app` you need to use `appCreated()` function that accepts a callback:

 ```js